 4) Spam, spam, spam

-Gain exposure and visibility by helping your audience, not by going straight for the sell, sell, sell.
+Focus on gaining exposure and visibility by helping your audience, not by going straight for the sell, sell, sell.

 Considering how prevalent the use of AI already is and how much more we’re going to see of it, I don’t think marketers should ignore this new feature.
 Instead, take your time and consider how best to make use of it for you and your clients.